INK-USC/RE-Net/README.md

 - 'stat.txt': First value is the number of entities, and second value is the number of relations.
 - 'train.txt', 'valid.txt', 'test.txt': First column is subject entities, second column is relations, and third column is object entities.
 The fourth column is time.
 The fifth column is for know-evolve's data format.
 It is ignored in RE-Net.

+For relation names in GDELT, please refer to the [GDLET codebook](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf).

 ## Baselines
 We use the following public codes for baselines and hyperparameters.
 We validated embedding sizes among presented values.